-Despite a gender-neutral approach to pay, the gender pay gap for both hourly rates and bonuses is higher than we would like it to be.
+Despite a gender-neutral approach to pay and having a gender balanced workforce (56% female, 44% male), the gender pay gap for both hourly rates and bonuses is higher than we would like it to be.
 The gap is driven by a number of factors but most notably:

-- The lower and lower middle pay quartiles are dominated by females due to the majority of the manufacturing roles being occupied by women. - In contrast, the upper and upper middle quartiles are dominated by males.
-The highest quartile includes a number of global and regional senior management roles based in the UK so there is a significant spread of pay and bonus across this quartile.
+- The lower and lower middle pay quartiles are dominated by females due to the majority of the manufacturing roles being occupied by women.
+Most of these female employees (97%) work part time hours which help them with work life balance. - In contrast, the upper and upper middle quartiles are dominated by males.
+The highest quartile includes a number of international and regional senior management roles based in the UK so there is a significant spread of pay and bonus across this quartile.
+In addition, in 2022, a few key international roles moved to the UK which are occupied by men.
+Upper quartile has also been affected by departure of some key roles occupied by women.
+Having said that we are proud to have our newly appointed female CMO - International joining the international leadership team. - The distribution of genders across the quartiles and the factors set out above drive our bonus gap.
+The vast majority of employees in the lowest quartile (male or

-- The distribution of genders across the quartiles and the factors set out above drive our bonus gap.
-Noone (male or female) in the lowest quartile is eligible to receive a bonus whereas the vast majority in the upper quartile is eligible for bonus. - The vast majority of staff (whether male or female) did not receive a bonus but the value of the bonuses which were paid varies very significantly. - We continue to analyse our data at a granular level to understand the reasons for our pay and bonus gaps so that we can work to address the challenge, for gender and diversity in general.
-We are working to ensure that we attract, retain and advance diverse talent within the organisation with an understanding of the gender representation across all management and support levels within the business.
+- female) are not eligible to receive a bonus whereas the vast majority in the upper quartile is eligible. - The vast majority of staff (whether male or female) did not receive a bonus but the value of the bonuses which were paid varies very significantly. - We are also proud to be an inclusive employer who supports flexible working and hybrid working.
+35% of our female employees and 6% of our male employees across all quartiles are part timers. - We continue to analyse our data at a granular level to understand the reasons for our pay and bonus gaps so that we can work to address the challenge, for gender and diversity in general.
+We are working to ensure that we attract, retain and advance diverse talent within the organisation with an understanding of the gender representation across all management and support levels within the business. - We are committed to Women Empowerment.
+We are now global signatories to UN - Women Empowerment Principles (WEPs), that offer guidance to businesses on promoting gender equality in the workplace. - We have launched a Global Women's Network a forum for women to connect, learn and grow.
+Through this network we will further our goal of advancing women's leadership by providing a platform that complements our goal of building an inclusive work culture.